Legendsmiths-LLC/sotns/README.md

-# sotns
-Shadow of the New Sun
+# Shadow of the New Sun